kaikue/Oceania/README.md

 - Keybinding (first in config, then in game menu)
 - DamageSourceStab and spear- hitbox around tip of spear
 - Add reach attribute to items (just weapons)
-- Autoswing weapons (including pickaxes)
-- Render attacks (separate arm animation) (generate rotated images when doing attack)
+- Render rotating attacks (separate arm animation) (generate rotated images when doing attack)
 - Player jumps between swimming and stopped images while slowing down while hitting a block
 - Scroll wheel click to pull out targeted block from inventory (or scroll to it if in hotbar)
 - Attack center is weird when swimming left/right